swcarpentry/DEPRECATED-bc/_includes/guide-shell/man/lesson.md

     % man -k copy | grep file

-which helps a little and show the 'cp' command at the top of the list.
+which helps a little and shows the 'cp' command at the top of the list.